mhdawson/micro-app-ir-to-mqtt-bridge/README.md

 Note that you don't need to connect or view the GUI, the bridge can simply run in the background.

-The GUI simply shows the remote/key values received from the lirc damon and the corresponding topic/message that it publishes on in response to these messages.
+The GUI shows the remote/key values received from the lirc damon and the corresponding topic/message that it publishes in response to these values.

 # Example Configuration File